jorgenpt/ObjectiveMetrics/README.md

    to copy the framework into its bundle.
 To do this, you need a `Copy Files` build phase which copies `ObjectiveMetrics.framework` to the `Framework` path.
+3. Set your project up to copy the prebuilt `SBJson.framework` binary (or build your own from https://github.com/stig/json-framework) into its bundle.
+You can use the same `Copy Files` build phase as above.
+4. Set up your project's Runtime Search Paths to contain `@loader_path/../Frameworks` - you can find this under Build Settings for Xcode 4.x, or see http://www.dribin.org/dave/blog/archives/2009/11/15/rpath/ for Xcode 3.x
-3. Find your **application id** on the DeskMetrics dashboard page, and put this in your applications `Info.plist` as a string with key `DMAppId`.
+5. Find your **application id** on the DeskMetrics dashboard page, and put this in your applications `Info.plist` as a string with key `DMAppId`.
-4. Make sure you send the `DMTracker` a `startApp` message as soon as your app is starting up, to initialize your session.
+6. Make sure you send the `DMTracker` a `startApp` message as soon as your app is starting up, to initialize your session.
-5. Add tracking to any file you want.
+7. Add tracking to any file you want.
 See below for syntax.

 Getting started for iOS
 -----------------------